-On August 20, 2018, the City Council and the City of Sonoma adopted a resolution establishing a three-year schedule of water rates.
+On August 20, 2018, the City Council of the City of Sonoma adopted a resolution establishing a three-year schedule of water rates.
 The current rate schedule went into effect September 1, 2018.
-The second scheduled rate change is effective July 1, 2019 and will be reflected on the August 2019 water statement.
+The second scheduled rate change is effective July 1, 2019 and reflected on the August 2019 water statement.

 - A court decision that cities can no longer use tiered rates to encourage conservation - tiered rates must be tied directly to the actual cost of services;